Expertise and confidence explain how social influence evolves along intellective tasks: Discussion

 \section{Discussion}

 Interpersonal appraisal networks can be modeled as an influence matrix, where weighted edges signify positive or negative appraisals among people.
 Being able to estimate these influence matrices has important applications such as marketing advertisements, creating successful political campaigns, and improving the efficiency of communication among team members.
-The problem of influence matrix estimation has been studied previously either with simulated data or with a focus on estimating the total amount of influence from websites rather than estimating interpersonal influence within groups.
+The problem of influence matrix estimation within groups is novel; it has been studied previously either with simulated data or with a focus on estimating the total amount of influence from websites.

-We collected data from human subjects answering trivia questions in teams of four.
+We collected data from human subjects answering truth questions in teams of four.
 After individually answering a question, they then collaborated to agree on a final answer through a chat system.
 The participants were periodically asked to assess their appraisals of each other.
 We built a machine learning-based model using text content, the time of messages, and individual task performance to estimate the collective influence matrix.
 We sought to find underlying factors that contribute to the accorded influence.
 We proposed a dynamical cognitive model, a linear model using convex optimization, and a neural network model alongside baselines from dynamical models and sociology literature to test our hypotheses.
 From these findings, we concluded that task performance and higher values of confidence were the two most salient factors in determining the amount of influence one receives in collaborative group settings.
 We believe this study on estimating underlying influence systems in a collaborative environment will spur the establishment of connections with a variety of fields and advance an interdisciplinary understanding of the design of social experiments.

-\matmethods{ In this section, we provide mathematical formulation regarding how the proposed dynamical model, linear, and deep neural network model alongside baselines efficiently frame and solve the influence matrix estimation problem.
-The proofs for all lemmas are provided in the Supplementary Information (SI).